-The simple query presents a challenging scenario to the Cache.
-As the filter operation applied to column a is not particularly complex, its execution time can be assumed to be short.
-Therefore, the Cache has little time during which it must prefetch, which will amplify delays caused by processing overhead in the Cache or during accelerator offload.
-Additionally, it can be assumed that the task is memory bound.
-As the prefetching of b in $SCAN_b$ and the load and subsequent filter of a in $SCAN_a$ will execute in parallel, caching therefore directly reduces the memory bandwidth available to $SCAN_a$, when both columns are located on the same Node.
+The benchmark executes a simple query as illustrated in Figure 6.1 which presents a challenging scenario to the cache.
+As the filter operation applied to a is not particularly complex, its execution time can be assumed to be short.
+Therefore, the Cache has little time during which it must prefetch, which will amplify delays caused by processing overhead in the Cache itself or from submission to the Work Queue.
+This makes the chosen query suited to stress test the developed solution.